Sheridan students' sustainable farming game wins Innovation Award at Intel showcase

 Pictured above left (from left to right): The Sheridan student team who created Light Farm.
 Sukhraj Johal, Tibi Leonov, William Lu, Ata Dogan, Peter Lu.

-Pictured above right: LightFarm overview video via YouTube.
+Pictured above: LightFarm overview video via YouTube.